-Improving the referral pathway
+Malcolm’s Story: Improving the referral pathway

-Increasing numbers of patients with AS are waiting for TAVI in the UK and this situation will have worsened after the Covid-19 pandemic.
+Increasing numbers of patients with aortic stenosis (AS) are waiting for TAVI in the UK and this situation will have worsened after the Covid-19 pandemic.
 A number of these patients will require pacing, but different centres across the UK have different approaches in terms of patient management and technology choices, and there is significant variation in the rate of post-TAVI PPI across centres.
 A unified strategy is required to ensure that patients receive a consistent level of care, with the aim of reducing waiting times to access TAVI, reducing PPI where possible and optimising patient outcomes.

-This advisory board meeting highlighted that there is much scope to increase the capacity for TAVI procedures within the NHS by the introduction of true integrated care, which could improve the referral pathway for patients and increase the efficiency of tertiary centre multidisciplinary teams.
+An advisory board meeting highlighted that there is much scope to increase the capacity for TAVI procedures within the NHS by the introduction of true integrated care, which could improve the referral pathway for patients and increase the efficiency of tertiary centre multidisciplinary teams.